 Session 3- Jan.
 20 - Jan.
 31, 2020

-General Residency, Howard L. McKee Ecology, Recorder and Printmaking Residency Deadline is April 16, 2019
+General Residency, Howard L. McKee Ecology, Recorder and Printmaking Residency Deadline: April 16, 2019

-Artist at Sea February trip application deadline is October 31, 2018.
+Artist at Sea February trip application Deadline: October 31, 2018.

 Other speciality residencies have alternative deadlines and will be announced as they are available.

-Sitka Center is located seven miles from the nearest town (Lincoln City) and is within the privately owned neighborhood of Cascade Head Ranch.
+Sitka Center is located seven miles from Lincoln City, the nearest town, and is within the privately owned neighborhood of Cascade Head Ranch.
 The nearest access to public transportation is about 3 miles away.
-While the majority of day-to-day needs can be purchased in Lincoln City, many art supplies are not readily available, and must be purchased in Portland (a 2-hour drive away) or shipped.
-The Sitka Center borders a Nature Conservancy Preserve, the Siuslaw National Experimental Forest and the Salmon River estuary, and is located within a National Scenic Research area and a United Nations Biosphere Reserve.
+While the majority of day-to-day needs can be purchased in Lincoln City, many art supplies are not readily available, and must be purchased in Portland (a 2-hour drive) or shipped.
+The Sitka Center borders a Nature Conservancy Preserve, the Siuslaw National Experimental Forest, and the Salmon River estuary, and is located within a National Scenic Research area and a United Nations Biosphere Reserve.

 The living space and studio space is offered free-of-charge.
 There is a small application fee of $25 which helps support the residency program.
 The resident is responsible for all travel and living expenses, e.g., food, art supplies and consumables.

 You will need to bring all of the supplies and equipment necessary for your residency.
 We use our studios for a wide range of mediums and by not stocking supplies and maintaining equipment we can provide space to a wider variety of artists.
 We do have basic items like, easels, task lights, tables & chairs, projector, printing press, etc. but we do not have supplies used for art making.
 Please talk with us about your specific needs.